ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 - Support json in package.json or not
 - external reference or within package

+** the overview of key elements goes into this section and i need a bit of help on this one, with target and response **

 ## Case Study

 The package maintenance team has been looking at suitable candidates for first case study.
 We have been engaging the [express](https://github.com/expressjs/express) team.
-The [express](https://www.npmjs.com/package/express) package is a widely used package for both APIs and hosting.
+The [express](https://www.npmjs.com/package/express) package is a widely used package for both APIs and static hosting.
 When the package maintenance team look at package it is not just the top of the tree that concerns us.
 It is all of the dependencies that are depended upon that make up the entire collection of packages that go into making that one package work.
 For express there are many dependencies.
 If any of these dependencies are in jeopardy then maybe so is the main package.